 Total Targets by Collection Lag: This chart in the Collection Lags pane visualizes the latest view of the collection lag for the target data set.
-Click New Snapshot to create a new snapshot for the data source, then click Refresh to refresh the page.
 This chart updates when you run a new prediction, snapshot, target data source update, or data set job.

 Prediction Runs: This table in the Selected Predictions pane displays information about predictions that have been run or are scheduled to run, including status, queued time, creation time, start time, end time, and job ID.
-To delete a queued or scheduled prediction, select it and click \bigcirc .
+To delete a queued or scheduled prediction, select it and click .

-NOTE: At least three prediction jobs must run to completion for Sensible Machine Learning to have enough data to produce a health score for the model.
+NOTE: At least three prediction jobs must run to completion for SensibleAl Forecast to have enough data to produce a health score for the model.
 See Manage Model Health for more information.